-David Beckham swaps soccer for the silver screen with his upcoming appearance in Guy Ritchie’s King Arthur: Legend of the Sword.
-The 42-year-old former England Captain plays Trigger, a battle hardened pal of the titular king in what is his first dramatic role.
+David Beckham swaps soccer for the silver screen with his upcoming appearance in Guy Ritchie’s King Arthur: Legend Of The Sword, now available to watch on Virgin Movies.
+The 42-year-old former England captain plays Trigger, a battle-hardened pal of the titular king in what is his first dramatic role.

 But Beckham isn't the first footballer to appear on film.
 You see, for years players have been swapping their boots for a shot at the box office.
 So in celebration of Beckham’s big screen breakout, join us as we look back at some of the best footballers on film.